Oxyaine/RainWorldBestiary/IDEASnBUGS.md

 A list of things I'm working on, mainly for myself to keep track of ideas and such.
-*This list isn't organized, and some stuff on here are just loose ideas that may be scrapped or impossible to add*

 * Entry description formatting
 	- Module Data (Such as titles and colors)